 Native Instruments - The Giant

-The Giant is a very different beast, created by Native Instruments.
+The Giant (also part of the Komplete bundle) is a very different beast, created by Native Instruments.
 Based on by the Klavins Piano Model 370i, it's the most massive upright piano in the world if you haven't seen it.

 The Giants has two emotions, day and night.
 All functionality can be seen in the user interface which shows the panorama of the city (day or night) seen from the top of the building.